MaryannKlustner/PublicKB/Ecosystem Partners/getting-started-with-xtremedata-dbx-blueprint.md

   ![](../images/xtremedata/dbx_deploy_parameters.png)

   * **Head Server** - Select the first option `DBXHD`
-  * **Cluster ID ** - set unique identifier for all hosts in this cluster
+  * **Cluster ID** - set unique identifier for all hosts in this cluster
-  * **Notification Email** - Email address to receive build notification and dbXaccess information
+  * **Notification Email** - Email address to receive build notification and dbX access information

 4. **Set Optional Parameters**

   Password/Confirm Password (This is the root password for the server.
 Keep this in a secure place).
-It is also used to identify the `gpadmin` user for console and Web Control Center access.

   Set DNS to “Manually Specify” and use “8.8.8.8” (or any other public DNS server of your choice).